-This is also when the game becomes more intimate.
+This is also when the series becomes more intimate.
 As discussed in Stewart’s article, “One of the most significant things about Mortal Kombat 4 is how it de-prioritizes the spectacle event, as it doesn’t communicate spectacle but solitude.”
 Where MK 1-3 stages featured audiences, even if one composed of hooded figures or a living forest, battles in Mortal Kombat 4 were private duels, where the outcome seemed to matter only to the participants.
 However, where MK 4 still featured fourth wall breaking victory poses, Deadly Alliance and Deception remained within the duel.
 The loser would fall when their health ran out but both health bars would refill instantly.
 The loser would get back to their feet and the winner would stretch out and ready themselves for the next bout.
 Fighting is uninterrupted and constant.
 Of course, after both rounds were over, the winner would pose to the invisible player and break from the game, but they waited until the fight was over, so long as there was a fight, there was only the fight.

 Finally, this “era” of Mortal Kombat (concluding with the more refined, outlandish and “fighting game-esque” combat of Mortal Kombat Armageddon) marks one of the bleakest plot arcs I’ve played in a fighting game.
 The hero, Liu Kang, has been killed and resurrected in his decaying body, Raiden, once the spiritual guide for the good guys, is driven into a tyrannical rage, Kung Lao has taken over as Earth’s champion only to be defeated and killed, the remaining heroes are brainwashed by an evil God, any neutral characters abandon any loyalties in favour of personal interests.
-By the time Armageddon props up the true threat to MK‘s universe, the massive cast that the series has accumulated is so rigidly divided by arbitrary partitions they’re more interested in killing one another than controlling the dangerous power that they’ve unleashed.
+By the time Armageddon props up the true threat to MK‘s universe, the massive cast that the series has accumulated is so rigidly divided by arbitrary partitions that they’re more interested in killing one another than controlling the dangerous power that they’ve unleashed.

 Deadly Alliance and Deception are about evil manipulating good, of evil betraying and begetting greater evil.
 Contrast this with the first “era” of Mortal Kombat or even number 4—that Stewart eloquently argues is the bridge between them—which follows a standard fighting game plot of fighters in a tournament.
 MK and MKII is about warriors of heaven besting harbingers of doom.
 MK3 and the games derived from it are about the forces of evil throwing out the rule book and taking over the world, only to be repelled by the happy few that shouldered the burden of defence.